Doctor of Philosophy in Ecology and Evolutionary Biology

 The department comprises a large number of biologists with a variety of research interests.
 3 broad overlapping themes capture the interests and activities in EEB — biodiversity and macroevolution, ecology and global change biology, and evolutionary mechanisms.
 The department offers graduate study leading to Master of Arts and Doctor of Philosophy degrees in ecology and evolutionary biology.
 General information about the department and its faculty, current graduate students, admission, and financial support may be found on the EEB website.

-(B.A. and B.S. degree programs in biology are listed under Biology Undergraduate Programs.)
+B.A. and B.S. degree programs in biology are listed under Biology Undergraduate Programs.

 Admission to Graduate Studies

-Graduate Admission
+Admission Requirements

 The departmental graduate admissions committee reviews the record of each applicant.
 Admission is based on background, preparation, test scores, and academic performance.
-The committee considers each candidate’s overall undergraduate record in the context of the institution(s) from which the record was received.
+The committee considers each candidate’s overall academic record in the context of the institution(s) from which the record was received.
 A graduate student should have a broad undergraduate background in natural science and math, including calculus, physics, chemistry, organismal biology, genetics, ecology, and evolutionary biology.
 Faculty recommendations, honors, awards, undergraduate research experience, publications, and professional experience also are considered.
 Enthusiasm, scientific expertise, and clarity of writing as evidenced by the applicant’s essay are particularly important.

 The master’s degree is not a prerequisite for entering a Ph.D. program.
 Non-native speakers of English must meet English proficiency requirements as described on the English Proficiency Requirements policy.
 For more details on admission requirements, visit the EEB website.